-Introductory Veterinary Laboratory Techniques
+Introductory Veterinary Laboratory Techniques (AG3102AS)

-Year: III Total: 5 hours /week

-Semester: I Lecture: 3 hours/week
+Year: III Semester: I Total: 5 hours/week Lecture: 3 hours/week Tutorial: hour/week Practical: 2 hours/week Lab: hours/week

-Tutorial: hour/week

 This course is designed to provide basic knowledge in laboratory techniques of disease diagnosis, commonly used terminologies in laboratory techniques and animal handling.
 Basically, this course is based on practical work of the students which is useful in their daily laboratory work for disease diagnosis in the hospital or even in the field.
 The course includes faecal examination which is the most used laboratory work in the routine diagnosis of parasitic burden while microbiological work helps in the proper diagnosis of animal diseases.